replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 * Updates to enable high availability support for embedded cluster.

 ### Bug Fixes {#bug-fixes-1-109-12}
-* Fixes an issue where airgap uploads would fail with an error indicating that is was already the current version in cases where the version labels matched.
-This version label check is intentional for semver-enabled channels, but was not for non-semver enabled channels.
+* Fixes an issue where air gap uploads could incorrectly fail with an error indicating the version being uploaded matches the current version.
+This occurred because the version labels matched and were valid semantic versions.
+Comparing version labels is intentional for channels with semantic versioning enabled, but was unintentional for channels without semantic versioning enabled.

 ## 1.109.11